Taking the Security out of Security Questions

 The Better Way

 Once again, I'm going to stop myself from saying "The Right Way", since there's never going to be a foolproof way to recover someone's account if the password is lost.
 Every method of account recover has it's drawbacks.
+The very idea of having another method to access an account inherantly makes it less secure.

 If you're going to go down the security question route, then a much better way is to let the user decide the question themselves.
 It allows the user to come up with something really cryptic, which only that person would know, yet no one else will.
 For example,